overlookmotel/sequelize-hierarchy/README.md

 The forms with `{ hierarchy: true }` are equivalent to using `folder.findAll({ include: [ { model: folder, as: 'children' } ] })` except that the include is recursed however deeply the tree structure goes.

+## Tests

+Use `npm test` to run the tests.
+Requires a database called 'sequelize_test' and a db user 'sequelize_test', password 'sequelize_test'.

 ## Changelog

 0.0.1